2023 Best Health Professions Schools in Texas

 Full Health Professions at The University of Texas at Austin Report

-Texas Health School did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #15 on the list.
-Texas Health School is a fairly small private for-profit school located in the city of Houston.
+Texas Health School landed the #15 spot in the 2023 rankings for the best health professions programs.
+Texas Health School is a small private for-profit school located in the city of Houston.

 The average amount in student loans that health professions majors at Texas Health School take out is $15,175.